Home Tutorials How to Create a Linux Bootable USB Flash Drive

 Step – 2: Install and Open Etcher

 We will make use of free and open-source software called Etcher for creating our bootable USB drive.
 You can download Etcher for Mac from its download page.
-Once the package has been downloaded and mounted, you can run it in-place or drag it to the Applications folder.
-Since recent versions of Mac OS blocks applications from unidentified developers, you may need to click on the ‘Open Anyway’ option to run Etcher.
+Once the package has been downloaded and mounted, you can run it in place or drag it to the Applications folder.
+Since recent versions of Mac OS block applications from unidentified developers, you may need to click on the ‘Open Anyway’ option to run Etcher.

 Step – 3: Configure Etcher for ISO Installation